Planning a trip? We can help!

 A similar, but more grandiose display, Nights of a Thousand Candles, happens November through Christmas and includes live music and food vendors.
 This festival sells out fast so buy your tickets early.
 Sales begin in August and tickets cost $35 for non-members.
 This event also starts earlier in the day which may be easier for your child’s schedule.
 I really like this event for people with autism because it is so calming and the dim lighting filters out a lot of the elements that may be triggering such as bright sunlight and summer heat.

 Three other areas worth considering for your kids are the zoo, playground and butterfly house.
-More details are in my other blog dedicated to them here
+More details and other historic landmarks can be found here

 Rebecca Jeffreys is an autism mom, dog lover and former classical musician.
 She is the author of “You Were Made for This- Finding Courage and Intuition for Raising a Child with Autism.”
 In addition to writing, Rebecca is on the staff of Champion Autism Network which raises autism awareness and support around the nation.
 Rebecca has lived in Alabama, Maryland, Virginia, New York and Massachusetts, but the south won her heart and so she settled in Myrtle Beach in 2021.
 She and her family enjoy the beach life and visit local restaurants on a regular basis.